 Get the camera Karen, let’s take some photos!

 Building a new catio can be an exciting journey!
 It can also be overwhelming.
 There are a number of tools on the internet to help you as you start designing and building your cat’s new pen.
-A few other articles that can help we have on our blog are:

 A video that might help too!